gregoriLima/oee-data-and-takt-time-analysis/README.md

 # oee-data-and-takt-time-analisys
  Capacity, efficiency and takt-time data analysis system focused on management decisions.
 A project for industry 4.0.

- # Form-with-React-Function-Components
- Form Pattern to register new users.

 ### Front-end: